 the Operator will charge the Facility until it reaches the Storage Capacity for that Support Year or the available charge power (as reported by the Project’s SCADA system) is zero;

-the Operator will discharge the Facility for the Minimum Hours at the Contracted Capacity for that Support Year;
+the Operator will discharge the Facility for the Minimum Hours at the Maximum Capacity for that Support Year;

 all auxiliary loads must be operating normally and not restricted; and

-the Tested Storage Capacity is the quantity of electricity discharged (in MWh) during the Minimum Hours as measured at the AC side of the Connection Point.
+the Tested Storage Capacity is the quantity of electricity discharged by the Facility (in MWh) during the Minimum Hours as measured at the AC side of the Connection Point.

 No adjustments will be made for ambient temperature.
 [Drafting note: given the Operator has a three month window to run the test it is not proposed to include testing conditions / limitations on the basis that the Operator can choose one or more times to run the test when conditions are appropriate]